UBC-CIC/LLM-Course-QA/docs/DeploymentGuide.md

 2. Select the Account or Organization to which the repository was forked
 3. Click 'Only select repositories' and select the forked repository name and complete installation.

-#### Getting GitHub Personal Access Token

-1. Navigate to the [developer settings](https://github.com/settings/apps) of your github account settings.
-2. Select 'Personal Access Tokens' > 'Fine-grained tokens' > 'Generate New Token'
-3. Enter Name and Expiration of your choice.
-4. In the 'Repository access' section, click 'Only select repositories' and select the forked repository name.
-5. Set the following permissions: Contents > Read Only, Webhooks > Read and Write
-6. Generate the token and store it somewhere safe.

 ### Step 2: (Optional) Set up docker container for backend

 You can use a container with the latest code, already hosted on dockerhub or optionally, you can set up your own docker container for deploying the backend.
 To set up your own container for the backend: